McCord Stewart Museum: History

 On October 13, 1921, the McCord National Museum, as it was then called, moved to the former McGill Union building, designed by Percy Erskine Nobbs in the Arts and Crafts tradition.
 The collection was based on the McCord family collection.
 Since 1878, David Ross McCord had been adding to the already considerable collection assembled by his family since their arrival in Canada.
 Over the years, he developed the plan of founding a national history museum in Montreal, at that time Canada's metropolis.

+Starting August 31, 2022, the museum was renamed the McCord Stewart Museum.
+This followed the permanent closure of the Stewart Museum in February 2021 and the integration of its collection into that of the McCord Museum.
+The Stewart collection consisted of approximately 27,000 artefacts related to the European presence in New France and North America.

 The building that now houses the museum was administered by McGill University for over sixty years, when it was the seat of the student government.
 After riots targeted at the Students' Society of McGill University (SSMU) led to the building's storming and several executives being taken hostage, McGill University set out to build a more secure building, University Centre, the current seat of SSMU.
 Leading members of the community lent their support to the museum over the years.
-Today, the McCord Museum is supported by the governments of Canada, Quebec and Montreal, and by a large network of members, donors and sponsors.
+Today, the McCord Stewart Museum is supported by the governments of Canada, Quebec and Montreal, and by a large network of members, donors and sponsors.